What is a Community Cat? X

-Another term with growing popularity is "Community" cats.
+Another term is "Community" cats.
 The name implies that when cats are not owned by an individual or residence, they belong to the community, which has collective responsibility for their care.
 Instead of thinking "someone should do something", that someone should be everyone concerned with animal welfare

 Join Us on Facebook: